opendata-swiss/ogd-handbook-wiki/Home.md

 Title: Home
+Status: draft
-Date: 2015-01-01 08:00
+Date: 2015-01-01

 Welcome to the OGD Handbook wiki!
-This is currently under development, please check back later ...
+See [README.md] for information on how to contribute.